-2.8.2 Conventional Health & Safety Committee
+2.8.1 Conventional Health & Safety Committee

 The Health & Safety Committee members are responsible for reviewing reports on the investigations of occupational injuries, hazardous occurrences and near misses.
-The Best Theratronics Health and Safety Committee met on 10 occasions during 2019.
+The Best Theratronics Health and Safety Committee met on 10 occasions during 2020.
 Health and safety audits of the facility were also conducted monthly with all findings actioned and recorded in the meeting minutes.
-At the end of 2019, there were 5 action items left open to be completed in 2020.
+At the end of 2020, there were 5 action items left open to be completed in 2021.

-2.8.2.1 Conventional Health & Safety Program Improvements
+2.8.1.1 Conventional Health & Safety Program Improvements

-As a result of workplace observations and concerns discussed within the Health & Safety Committee meetings, the following areas of improvement were actioned on in 2019:
+As a result of workplace observations and concerns discussed within the Health & Safety Committee meetings, the following areas of improvement were tracked in 2020:

-- Chemical spill response
+- Chemical spill response program

 - Continuation of roof replacement of the facility

 - Lead control program

 - Increased salting of walkways and parking lot

-- Hazardous waste storage process

 - Ensuring emergency exits are cleared

 - Lead pouring ergonomics

 - Safety needs communication

-- Saftey glass hygiene

-- Tripping hazards
+- Tripping hazards and the maintenance of painted safety lines on the manufacturing shop floor

+- Review of required PPE for sandblasting

+- Transportation of gas cylinders within the facility

+- Operation of a new phone and paging system

+- Development of a common machine shop H&S checklist

-- Forklift safety
+- Development of COVID-19 safety protocols

-2.8.2.2 Health & Safety Occurrences
+2.8.1.2 Health & Safety Occurrences

-In 2019, Best Theratronics documented a total of 8 medical reports, 1 of which required outside medical attention.
+In 2020, Best Theratronics documented a total of 8 medical reports, 2 of which required outside medical attention.
 These incidents caused cuts or scrapes, pinches, heat burn, slips on ice and strains.
 The following graph shows a breakdown of the health and safety reports, including lost time incidences.

 In all instances, medical reports were reviewed and corrective actions were introduced if appropriate.
 Workplace injuries and lost time incidences are reviewed on a monthly basis by the Health and Safety Committee to ensure effort is put forth to prevent future occurrences.
-There were two incidences in 2019 where workers sought medical treatment, for workplace-related injuries, resulting in Lost Time: